 Anyone can try their hand at Dispatching, however, if you become overwhelmed, recognize it and put a request in the general channel for someone to take over.
 If you enjoy Dispatching, consider being officially trained for the role.

-Dispatch will determine what Code the call is, announce it to the channel, and determine which of the nearest Seal(s) will be dispatched.
+Dispatch will determine what Code the call is, analyze the situation, and determine which of the nearest Seal(s) will be dispatched as well as other high-level executive decisions regarding the case.
 Dispatch should keep the situation calm and communicate all aspects of the case clearly.

 Dispatchers have Seal Command Authority and are responsible for the care and response of the Seals to calls.
 We are here to provide the best outcome for the client, and if anything is preventing that you have the authority to act.
 For example, you can tell people to stop unnecessary chatter in the channel or re-direct them to the appropriate chat channel.

 Be nice at all times.
 Lots of CMDRs are new and a bit lost.
 If we can help we should do so unless it’s really busy.

 If multiple Dispatchers are online and available for response, the first responding dispatcher to establish communication with the Client will provide direct assistance.

 When actively Dispatching, you should identify yourself as dispatch, ideally with [Dispatch] at the start of your chat name.
 Be sure to have this registered as a valid IRC alias on the website.

 When communicating with the Client/Seals, always use their full name to ping them and focus their attention.
 Most IRC clients will notify people when their full chat name is said.
 For most people, you can type the first few characters of their name, then hit tab to autocomplete.